 The status of private roads is relevant to the environmental impact review only if that status could cause a potential environmental impact, either directly or indirectly.
 There might be such a potential impact if instruments of record either restrict the use of those roads or grant to others the right to restrict the use of those roads in some way that would prevent the applicant from moving or building the subdivision roads as proposed or prohibiting or limiting a necessary mitigation measure.
+Neighbors who own portions of those roads assert that the Applicant does not have the right to use the private roads for the proposed project.
 Based on the record before the Planning Board, that does not appear to be the case.